eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 4. You have installed fw_printenv/fw_setenv and properly setup the /etc/fw_env.config file.

-The RAUC mark-good-service should successfully go through and mark both RAUC slots as "GOOD".
+The RAUC mark-good-service should successfully go through and mark both RAUC slots as "<span class="-text-green">GOOD</span>".

 ## Final steps - building and flashing